Skip to content

 Supporting craft artists and advocating for craft as a unique cultural experience

-Formerly the Ontario Crafts Council, Craft Ontario is a not-for-profit member driven organization, in service of professional craftspeople.
+Craft Ontario is a not-for-profit member driven organization, in service of professional craftspeople.
 We promote and celebrate professional craft through development opportunities, education, advocacy and by empowering diverse audiences.
 Craft Ontario's services and programs provide support for craft artists at all career levels, while raising awareness of, providing access to, and growing appreciation for their work.
+On an annual basis we deliver:

 • Member services and professional development programming, including workshops, conferences and the annual awards program.